Kloox/gomoku_42/README.md

 `-r or --routine :` Disable go routine (Debug purpose).<br/>
 `-ia:` An IA plays for you (Debug purpose)<br/>

-Note: The default depth and width is a compromise between performance and efficiency.
-High values can lead to very long computation time.<br/>
+Note: Default depth and width are a compromise between performance and efficiency.
+High values can lead to very a long computation time.<br/>

 <h2>Rules:</h2><br />

-- To win you must do a 5-in-row.
+- To win you must put 5 stones in-a-row.

-- You can capture a pair of your ennemy stones, 5 capture lead to a win.
-If your 5-in-row is threatened by a capture, you won't win.
+- You can capture a pair of your ennemy stones.
+5 captures lead to a win.
+If your 5-in-a-row is threatened with capture, you won't win.
 (Can be disabled on the main menu)<br/>

 - A double three is not allowed.
 (Can be disabled on the main menu)<br/>